yjunechoe/ggtrace/README.md

 <img src="man/figures/README-unnamed-chunk-26-1.png" width="100%" />

-The confidence band is nearly invisible for that fitted line because it’s only capturing a 10% confidence interval!
+The confidence band is now nearly invisible for that fitted line because it’s only capturing a 10% confidence interval!

 Here’s another example where we make the method fit predictions from a